Maryn McKenna is a journalist and author who specializes in public health, global health and food policy.

 She has reported from a field hospital in New Orleans during Hurricane Katrina, a village on Thailand's west coast that was erased by the Indian Ocean tsunami, a CDC team investigating the anthrax-letter attacks on Capitol Hill, a bird catching and testing unit during the first advance of West Nile virus, a graveyard within the Arctic Circle that held victims of the 1918 flu, a malaria hospital in Malawi, an isolation ward for multi-drug resistant TB in Vietnam and a polio-eradication team in India — and from quarantine stations, laboratories, sex clubs, and farms.

-She blogs for Wired, is a columnist and contributing editor for Scientific American, and writes for magazines and websites in the United States, Europe and Asia — most recently, Medium, Slate, SELF, Nature, The Atlantic, and The Guardian.
+She blogs for Wired, is a columnist and contributing editor for Scientific American, and writes for magazines and websites in the United States, Europe and Asia — most recently, Medium, Slate, Modern Farmer, Nature, The Atlantic, and The Guardian.
 She is the author of SUPERBUG: The Fatal Menace of MRSA and BEATING BACK THE DEVIL: On the Front Lines with the Disease Detectives of the Epidemic Intelligence Service, and is writing a book about food for National Geographic.

 Maryn is a Senior Fellow of the Schuster Institute for Investigative Journalism at Brandeis University and a 2013-14 Research Fellow in the Knight Science Journalism Program at MIT.
 She teaches science writing in the United States and Asia, and is a frequent speaker and radio and TV guest.